qurator-spk/eynollah/README.md

 * Output in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML)
 * [OCR-D](https://github.com/qurator-spk/eynollah#use-as-ocr-d-processor) interface

-:warning: Eynollah development is currently focused on achieving the best possible quality of results for a wide variety of historical documents and therefore processing can be very slow.
-We aim to improve this, but contributions are always welcome.
+:warning: Development is currently focused on achieving the best possible quality of results for a wide variety of historical documents and therefore processing can be very slow.
+We aim to improve this, but contributions are welcome.

 ## Installation
 Python `3.8-3.11` with Tensorflow `2.12-2.15` on Linux are currently supported.